-WHILE HOUSING STYLES HAVE CHANGED OVER TIME, MOST SINGLE FAMILY UNITS INCLUDE A FRONT AND REAR YARD, AND DIRECT ACCESS TO THE STREET
+WHILE HOUSING STYLES HAVE

+CHANGED OVER TIME, MOST SINGLE

+FAMILY UNITS INCLUDE A FRONT AND

+REAR YARD, AND DIRECT ACCESS TO

+THE STREET

+ACCESORY BUILDINGS SUCH

-ACCESSORY BUILDINGS SUCH AS GARAGES, SHEDS, SWIMMING POOLS AND PLAYSETS ARE OFTEN BUILT ONSITE TO COMPLEMENT THE PRIMARY RESIDENCE
+AS GARAGES, SHEDS,

+SWIMMING POOLS AND

+PLAYSETS ARE OFTEN BUILT

+ON-SITE TO COMPLEMENT

+THE PRIMARY RESIDENCE

 The City anticipates that future infill development within existing residential neighborhoods and subdivisions will consist of the following: Accessory Dwelling Units (ADUs) or "mother-in-law suites," the re-subdivision of existing developed or undeveloped lots, the development of remaining undeveloped lots with single-family residences, and the establishment of duplexes or attached single-family residences on existing or new lots.
-These types of development are not expected to depart significantly from the existing housing forms experienced in these neighborhoods.
+None of these development These types of development are not expected to depart significantly from the existing housing forms experienced in these neighborhoods.
 The future of the vast majority of Ferndale's single-family neighborhoods will not be in the form of large multifamily apartment buildings, rather the likeliest change will be the addition of ADUs.
 This is due to the new state legislation, which permits two ADUs per single-family lot, resulting in up to three units per lot.
+In fact, many of the changes within existing neighborhoods will likely be initiated by existing older residents who take steps to age in place within their current home.